 3. B2B content should be easy to remember.

-Humor and stories come into play here again.
-Which are you more likely to effortlessly remember in great detail—a story about a company’s success once they began using a certain service, or a list of facts and figures about that service?
-A gentle wisecrack about how much better a product is than its competitor, or percentages and research showing the differences?
+Which are you more likely to effortlessly remember in great detail—a story about a company’s success once they began using a certain service or a list of facts and figures about that service?
+A gentle wisecrack about how much better a product is than the competition, or percentages and research showing the differences?
 Putting information into an entertaining form will always boost retention and help build trust with existing customers.

 Business professionals are not going to waste their colleagues’ or clients’ time by sharing content with them that isn’t truly worthwhile.
 But they’re also much more likely to share something that really caught and then held their interest.
 Being informative is one thing – being informative and interesting is what prompts people to share.

-5. B2B content should get to the point quickly.
+5. B2B content should get to the point.

-Once again, busy businesspeople = no time to waste.
-Even if a B2B piece is captivatingly written, if the reader can’t tell where it’s going after the first paragraph or two, he’ll abandon it as a waste of time.
-Getting to the point quickly doesn’t mean writing super short pieces or forgoing an interesting style—it simply means your stories and humor need to have a focus, a point, that’s clear from the get-go.
+Once again, busy business people have no time to waste.
+Even if a B2B blog post is captivatingly written, if the reader can’t tell where it’s going after the first paragraph, they’ll likely stop reading.
+Getting to the point doesn’t mean writing super short pieces of content or forgoing an interesting style—it simply means your stories and humor need to have a focus, a point, that’s clear from the get-go.

 Just as in our flip-flop example above, there’s a time and a place for everything.
 Appropriate humor?
 Yes.
 Off-color or outright silly humor?
 No. Concise stories that illustrate a point?
 Yes.
 Rambling tales that don’t really seem to go anywhere?
 No. Think of B2B content as content in an office environment, while B2C content is content relaxing at home.
 What’s appropriate in one place may not be in the other.

 For example, in an office environment, you might want to keep your language professional and your stories concise.
 In contrast, at home you can be a little more relaxed with your language and your stories can be a little longer.